 AI is disrupting the business world as we know it.

 For one thing, it is automating simple processes, performing them faster and more efficiently than any human could.
-For another, it is enabling people to extract valuable insights from mountains of data: deep learning techniques are responsible for 40 percent of the potential value we can extricate from analytics today.
+For another, it enables people to extract valuable insights from mountains of data: deep learning techniques are responsible for 40 percent of the potential value we can extricate from analytics today.

 Yet, this is just the tip of the iceberg.